 - Case Notes: A detailed examination of developments in recent case law and the practical implications for that area of international law.
 The word length should be in the vicinity of 5000–7000 words.

-- Commentaries: A discussion of significant, topical and recent international law developments and the practical implications for that area of law.
+- Commentary: A discussion of significant, topical and recent international law developments and the practical implications for that area of law.
 The word length should be in the vicinity of 5000–7000 words.

 - Book Reviews: A short discussion that provides a summary of the contents of a recently published book.
 The word length should be in the vicinity of 2500 words.